Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 31. Madagascar Hat Rule

-Pregnant women in Madagascar are prohibited from wearing hats.
+A really weird law, pregnant women in Madagascar are prohibited from wearing hats.

 32. Bingo Timeline